-^{}Students are required to conduct a minimum of six psychodiagnostic assessment cases through OAPS during their time in the program.
+^{}Practica are individualized according to the readiness of the student.
+However, students are required to conduct six psychodiagnostic assessment cases through OAPS during their time in the program.
 Students start to see therapy clients during the 2nd year.
-See Clinical Training section for more information.
+See Clinical Training section for more information